 Copying an AMI

-or the Amazon EC2 API, all of which support the
+command line, or the Amazon EC2 API, all of which support the

 CopyImage action.
-Both Amazon EBS-backed
+Both

-AMIs and instance store-backed AMIs can be copied.
+Amazon EBS-backed AMIs and instance store-backed AMIs can be copied.

 Copying a source AMI results in an identical but distinct target AMI with its own unique identifier.
-In the case of an Amazon EBS-backed AMI, each of the AMI's backing snapshots is, by default, copied to an identical but distinct target snapshot.
+In the case of an Amazon EBS-backed AMI, each of its backing snapshots is, by default, copied to an identical but distinct target snapshot.
 (The one exception is when you choose to encrypt the snapshot, as described below.)
 The source AMI can be changed or deregistered with no effect on the target AMI.
 The reverse is also true.

 There are no charges for copying an AMI.
 However, standard storage and data transfer rates apply.